sigmf/SigMF/rfc-metadata.md

 ### Files

-One complete [NAME] consists of two files: a `metadata` file and a `dataset` file.
-The dataset file is a binary file for storing samples, and the metadata file contains information that describes the dataset.
+A SigMF `recording` consists of two files: a SigMF `metadata` file and a `dataset` file.
+The dataset file is a binary file of samples, and the metadata file contains information that describes the dataset.

-1. The metadata and dataset MUST be separate files.
+1. The metadata and dataset MUST be in separate files.
 2. A metadata file MUST only describe one dataset file.
 3. The metadata file MUST have a `.meta` filename extension.
 4. The dataset file MUST have a `.data` filename extension.

 ### Dataset Format

-The samples in the dataset file must be in a supported format.
+The samples in the dataset file must be in a SigMF-supported format.
 There are four orthogonal characteristics of sample data: complex or real, floating-point or fixed-point, bit-width, and endianness.
 All of these must be explicitly specified, except for endianness which is assumed to be `little-endian` unless specified otherwise.

-Sample formats are specified by strings that indicate the type for each of the four different characteristics.
+SigMF sample formats are specified by strings that indicate the type for each of the four different characteristics.
 The types are specified with the following characters / strings:

 * ` ` (empty): real-valued data